-Pain in the joint of the big toe may be a symptom of sesamoiditis, sesamoid fracture, arthritis, hallux rigidus and a host of other foot conditions.
+Pain in the joint of your big toe may be a symptom of sesamoiditis, sesamoid fracture, arthritis, hallux rigidus or a host of other foot conditions.

-The best advice is to seek help early, before the pain has become so painful that you are unable to walk.
-Having your foot evaluated by a podiatrist is critical to prevent pain and future foot problems.
+The best advice is to seek early treatment, before the pain has become so unbearable that you are unable to walk.

-Sesamoiditis - A painful foot condition where the sesamoid bone (small bones under the great toe).
+Sesamoiditis - A painful foot condition where the sesamoid bone (small bones under the great toe) become inflamed.

-Sesamoid Fracture - a fracture or "break" one or both of the sesamoid bones.
-Fractures may be caused by trauma or an overuse injury.
+Sesamoid Fracture - a fracture or "break" in one or both of the sesamoid bones.
+Sesamoid fractures can be caused by trauma or from overuse.

 Turf Toe - A foot condition where there is injury to the big toe joint.
 Pain and swelling affect mobility of the big toe.